 |Best Convertible||Mercedes-Benz SL|

 |Best Small Utility Vehicle||Mazda CX-5|

 |Best Small Premium Utility Vehicle||Range Rover Velar|

 |Best Large Premium Utility Vehicle||Acura MDX|

 The 14 category winners above are not selected based on the personal opinion of just one or two journalists.
 Instead, the winners are determined based on the votes of almost 100 automotive journalists who, over the course of the last year, assessed and scored the vehicles on factors like performance, features, technology, design, fuel consumption and value for money.

 Canadian Car of the Year and Canadian Utility Vehicle of the Year: Winners

-This year, AJAC selected the Volkswagen Golf Alltrack as its Canadian Car of the Year, while the Subaru Forester claimed top honours for Canadian Utility Vehicle of the Year.
+To select the winners for Canadian Car of the Year and the Canadian Utility Vehicle of the Year, a second round of voting takes place that takes into consideration qualities like comfort and convenience.
+This year, AJAC selected the Honda Accord as its Canadian Car of the Year, while the Chrysler Pacifica claimed top honours for Canadian Utility Vehicle of the Year.